thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/overview.rst

 What is 'the Same'?
 ===================

-There will be one thing missing from this "place to do maths" and that is a notion of *equality*.
+The last missing piece is a notion of *equality*.
 How HoTT treats equality is where it deviates from its predecessors.
-See :ref:`pathsAndEquality`.